 Placing refreshments in the exhibit area is a sure-fire way of drawing attendees in – and when all the food and drink is provided from exhibitor stands, it’s badge-scanning frenzy time during breaks.

-Collecting a couple of hundred “leads” on the first day sounds good, but for one hapless vendor, this turned to disaster when – for what was later blamed as human error – some 200-plus people attending the event all received a promotional email to join a session on day two – and yes, all the recipients were in the “to” field.
+Collecting a couple of hundred “leads” on the first day sounds good.
+Still, for one hapless vendor, this turned to disaster when – for what was later blamed as human error – some 200-plus people attending the event all received a promotional email to join a session on day two – and yes, all the recipients were in the “to” field.
 Not a good move, especially at the Security and Risk Summit.

-This caused a lot of embarrassment for the vendor (which launched an investigation into the incident, then later followed up to say it wasn’t considered to be a breach).
+This caused a lot of embarrassment for the vendor (which launched an investigation into the incident, then later followed up to say it wasn’t considered a breach).
 And yes, there was a smartass who hit “reply all” to remonstrate about this ( no, it wasn’t me).

 Adding value beyond sharing a chotsky